udecode/plate/.changeset/core-mi.md

 ---

 `PlatePlugin` extended:
-- These fields are used by `withInsertData` plugin.
+- These properties are used by `withInsertData` plugin.
 ```tsx
 interface PlatePlugin {
   editor?: Nullable<{